BayBE — A Bayesian Back End for Design of Experiments¶

 With the newly provided data, BayBE can produce a refined recommendation for the next iteration.
 This loop typically continues until a desired target value is achieved in the experiment.

-Inspect the Progress of the Experimental Setting Optimization¶
+Inspect the Progress of the Experimental Configuration Optimization¶

 The below plot shows progression of a campaign that optimized direct arylation reaction by tuning the solvent, base and ligand (from Shields, B.J. et al.).
 Each line shows the best target value that was cumulatively achieved after a given number of experimental iterations.